AmanTank187/blogger/README.md

 - Delete method takes place when user clicks log out. the Session[user_id] is set to nil, flash message shown and you are redirected to homepage.

+- Added two helper methods.
+Current_user and logged in?.
+Current user method assigns a users to it if the session is created.
+To stop going into the database everytime the method is called i used `||=` which means if its not assigned already then assign it.
+Logged_in? method justs turns current_user into bool format.

 - Ruby version

 - System dependencies